 4-H Community Service programming is successful when 4-H youth are helping their communities by using skills they learned through their project work (aka service learning).
 Building a strong culture of community service is important for a strong working society, and 4-H youth should experience authentic community service annually.
 Community service is not just a project, but activities a club or youth choose to do to give back to their clubs, communities, country, and world.
 A successful 4-H member should complete a community service project at least annually.
 Arizona 4-H Cares service ideas.

 4-H members pledge give their "head..., heart..., hands..., and health..." to their "world" at every club meeting.
-The 4-H Cultural Understanding pathway encompasses several aspects of how a youth can fulfill their pledge.
-Arizona 4-H offers opportunities for international exchanges for youth to host young people from across the globe for a month long exchange, or to travel across the globe for similar exchanges.
+The 4-H Cultural Understanding pathway encompasses several aspects of how a youth can fulfill the pledge to "and my world."
+Arizona 4-H offers opportunities for international exchanges for youth to host young people from across the globe for a month long hosting experience, or to travel outbound for similar exchanges.
 Arizona 4-H serves indigenous and latinx communities across Arizona, and we are committed to building culturally responsive programming that values indigenous knowledge and ways of knowing at all levels of programming (.e.g. club, project, educational events), and strives to create greater cultural respect and understanding between peer-to-peers, and youth-to-adults.

 The 4-H Leadership pathway is about youth self-determination.
 Youth leadership is not about title or role, but rather is about accomplishing change and providing service to their projects, clubs, community, state, country, and world.
 Youth should be experiencing opportunities to give age appropriate input and make decisions throughout their 4-H career.
 Leadership is a project, and it should be experienced across all of their projects.
 There are many opportunities to demonstrate and learn about leadership through Arizona 4-H. Some of events for youth to participate, are: State Ambassador program, Arizona 4-H Summit, J.O.L.T.
 (Journey: Opportunities for Leaders of Tomorrow), National 4-H Congress, and National 4-H Conference.